7 Best Squirrel Traps and Repellents

 #7 – Shake-Away 2852228 Fox Urine Granules

-As such, it can scare away common fox prey such as squirrels and rabbits who will think there’s a hungry hunter nearby.
+It can scare away common fox prey such as squirrels and rabbits who will think there’s a hungry hunter nearby.
 Repellents can be a mixed bag, as they rely upon a critter’s natural prey instincts.
 As such, some users will have better results than others.

 Sprinkling these around can be most effective when used with other deterrent or preventative measures.
-It’s at it’s most effective when there are no potential food sources nearby.
+For example, it’s at it’s most effective when there are no potential food sources nearby.
+It also needs to be reapplied after it rains.